acend/openshift-operations-training/content/en/docs/03/02_monitoring-configuration.md

       ...
 ```

-After adding the above configuration to the configmap the cluster-monitoring operator will create the requested persistent volumes:
+After adding the above configuration to the ConfigMap, the Cluster Monitoring Operator will create the requested persistent volumes:

 ```bash
 oc -n openshift-monitoring get pvc